lijingda13/AllocationServer/README.md

 # cs5031-p3

-# Web Server for CS 5031-P3
+# Allocation Server

 ## Overview

 This is a web server application for the coursework project CS5031-P3.
 The server is implemented in Java using the Spring framework.
 It provides RESTful HTTP APIs for both the frontend application (a GUI application) and the Terminal application.
 This application uses an H2 database for data storage and initializes the database with sample data.
 The schema.sql file creates the database tables, while the data.sql file inserts the sample data.

 ## Development

 Ensure you have Maven version 3.8.1 or higher and Java JDK 21 installed for system development.

 ### Run the Back-End (Spring Application)

 You can run the back-end application using the following commands:

 ```shell
 # move to the allocated-server directory
 cd allocated-server